Stochastic Learning of Computational Resource Usage as Graph Structured Multimarginal Schr\"odinger Bridge: Conclusions

 This work explores a new vision for learning and predicting stochastic time-varying computational resource usage from hardware-software profile data in both single and multi-core platforms.
 We propose to formulate the problem as a distributional learning problem directly in the joint space of correlated computational resources such as processor availability, memory bandwidth, etc. This leads to graph-structured multi-marginal Schr\"{o}dinger bridge problems (MSBPs) where the specific graph structures are induced by underlying single or multi-core nature of computation.
 At first glance, such formulations for scattered profile data appear computationally intractable because they involve tensorial convex optimization problems where the number of primal variables is exponential in the number of observational snapshots.
 By leveraging strong duality and graph structures, we show that the computational complexities can be reduced {from exponential to linear without approximation}, and these problems can in fact be solved efficiently via \emph{nonparametric computation} with \emph{maximum likelihood guarantees in the space of distributions}.
 This enables us to predict the most likely joint (and hence all marginal) computational resource usage distribution at any user-specified query time.
 We emphasize that our proposed algorithms and the benchmark results reported here, directly work with the scattered profile data without gridding the joint space of computational resource (here, instructions retired, LLC requests, LLC load misses).
 For the single core case, we illustrate the computational details for a nonlinear model predictive controller benchmark.
 For the multi-core case, we provide the results for a benchmark software from real-time systems literature.

-We expect the proposed learning framework to be of interest to both control and real-time systems community because it opens the door for fine-grained dynamic scheduler design, especially for resource-constrained environments such as controlled cyber-physical systems.
 The learning-scheduling co-design that builds on the proposed method, will comprise our future work.
 Another direction of interest is to account for the asynchronous nature of the profiles by formulating the corresponding MSBPs with joint space-time stochasticity, i.e., as distributional generalization of optimal stopping problems initiated in the recent work \cite{eldesoukey2024schr}.
+Our multi-marginal formulation also opens up the possibility to incorporate additional flow rate constraints as in \cite{dong2024monge}.